kakwa/ldapcherry/docs/deploy.rst

 Key attribute:
 ^^^^^^^^^^^^^^

-One attribute must be used as a unique key across all backends:
+One attribute must be used as a unique key across all backends.

+It acts as a reconciliation key.

+It also marks which attribute must be used within ldapcherry (ex: querysting parameter in links) to point to one given user.

 To set the key attribute, you must set **key** to **True** on this attribute.